kirberich/barf/README.md

  * POST or GET to remote http server and return response over serial
  * Control/query GPIO pins (see below)

-## Missing features
-There is a whole boatload of missing features, but these are the ones I'll probably add next

- * Automatic wifi reconnect
- * Runtime modification of serial baud-rate (it's set to 9600 currently), or at least a more sensible default

 ## GPIO control
 You can control and query the GPIO pins directly through the /gpio urls.
 This is enabled by default, but you can disable it by sending `disallow_gpio`.